ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Kickstarter-Trajectory-2017.md

 "Learning about the existence of 'Microservices' with 'monoliths'. <br >Making unit-tests to see if the code does what it should do before launching the application in production.<br > And the introduction to the mongoDatabase, how to use it in the command line interface." --Jef

+"The communication sessions were worth their weight in gold!
+How often do you get a chance to practice communication in the most awkward situations?
+I guess every day, but at least in these sessions there were no real repercussions :)" -- Simon

 ## The new JWorks colleagues

 <span class="image left "><img class="p-image" alt="Nick Geudens"   src="/img/kickstarters/2017/nick-geudens.jpg" /></span>